 This episode offers a lot of high-level strategies for affiliate marketing, and I walk you through some examples of how I’ve used them in my own business and content.
-If you want to go deeper, 1·2·3 Affiliate Marketing will help you take the next steps to create new profit streams from your content, and maybe even develop those relationships to get gear or other freebies.
+If you want to go deeper, first check out our free guide, SPI's Epic Guide to Affiliate Marketing.
+This will help you determine if affiliate marketing is right for your business and give you the basics on how to get started.
+When you're ready to go deeper, or if you would benefit from a supportive community, then I'd recommend my course, 1·2·3 Affiliate Marketing.
+This course will help you take the next steps to create new profit streams from your content, and maybe even develop those relationships to get gear or other freebies.
 Start with these five tips, and see how they work for you.

 Pat Flynn: Today on the Smart Passive Income Podcast, I'm going to teach you five different ways that you can generate more income through affiliate marketing.
 Affiliate marketing is recommending and sharing other people or other companies' products, and when a person clicks on your link for that product and makes a purchase, you get a little bit of a kickback, a little bit of a commission.
 I teach affiliate marketing in my course, 123 Affiliate Marketing, and I'm going to share some higher level strategies that have worked for me over the past year.
 No matter what level you're at, you'll be able to implement these things and make more money.
 And the biggest thing is, there's a lot of challenges with affiliate marketing.
 It's not your product, so you have to work a little bit harder to earn that trust between the product and the audience that you're building.